danielscherzer/ShaderForm/readme.md

 ## Look at [Examples](https://github.com/danielscherzer/ACG-shader)

 ## Create videos
 + You can create image sequences with Window -> Save Images with arbitrary resolution and a defined framerate.
-You can feed those into `ffmpeg -framerate 25 -i %%05d.png -i audio.mp3 -c:v libx264 -pix_fmt yuv420p -c:a copy "output.mp4" + sound file` to create a video
+You can feed those into `ffmpeg -framerate 25 -i %%05d.png -i audio.mp3 -c:v libx264 -pix_fmt yuv420p -c:a copy "output.mp4"` to create a video

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)